harithan81/https---github.com-harithan81-library-management/README.md

 - Test cases are developed using JUnit,DBUnit,Mock MVC for performing unit and integartion testing.
 - Travis is used for Continous Integration

-TODO

-- Refactor replication code such that it can be reused.
-- Make sure all use cases are working as expected such as checked out date in borrow use case.
-- Replicate required properties of objects returned.
-- Create informative mark down file